atz3n/bash-scripts/README.md

 # bash-scripts

-repository for miscellaneous ubuntu bash scripts
+repository for miscellaneous ubuntu bash scripts.
+Tested on Ubuntu 18